Best way to disinfect water

 In such cases it is better that your drinking water is boiled even though it is coming out of a water purifier.
 Also the whole house water should be disinfected by disinfecting the main storage tanks.
 The best way to disinfect water in such emergencies is with bleach or Hypochlorite solution either Sodium Hypochlorite like Clorox or granular Calcium Hypochlorite easily available in the market.

-During such epidemics of water borne diseases near your house, then the whole house water supply should be disinfected by adding bleach like Clorox to the main tank and letting water run out of all the taps till the main tank is empty.
+During such epidemics of water borne diseases near your house, the whole house water supply should be disinfected by adding bleach like Clorox to the main tank and letting water run out of all the taps till the main tank is empty.
 This is the method to sterilise the whole house water supply system.
 We will discuss each of the different ways to purify water and methods of disinfecting water in emergencies.

 Is boiled water best drinking water?
 Is boiling water the best method to make drinking water safe?

 Most people think that to purify water by boiling is the best method of water purification.
-Boiling to kill germs in water is the best method of getting rid of germs in water, but boiling water does not remove dissolved poison chemicals in water like Arsenic, Chromium-6, Nitrates, Radon, etc.
+Boiling to kill germs in water is the best method of getting rid of germs in water, but boiling water does not remove dissolved poison chemicals in water like Arsenic, Chromium-6, Nitrates, Radon, etc. as discussed on our page about health effects of toxic chemicals in water and also our page about danger of heavy metals in drinking water.

 Boiling water to kill germs is the sure way to sterilize water, especially when there are outbreaks of dysentery, cholera and other similar epidemics in areas near to you.
 Chemicals present in ground water of many regions of the world like Arsenic, Chromium-6, Nitrates, Radon, etc. are poisonous and most dangerous to your health and the most difficult to get rid of.
 These dissolved chemicals are not removed by boiling; in fact they get more concentrated on boiling and are a severe health hazard.
 So always remember that dissolved chemicals in drinking water cannot be removed by boiling and is most dangerous.

 Municipality supplied tap water will be safe to drink after boiling, since the authorities will make sure that there are no heavy metals like Arsenic, Chromium-6 and Lead in the water.
 With well water you have to be careful.
 For example, if there is Arsenic in the ground water in the area, then the well water will certainly be contaminated by it.
 Boiling this water will actually increase the concentration of Arsenic in the water, since some water is being evaporated.
 So all well waters should be tested once in 6 months, to make sure that there are no water contaminants harmful to health.
 If you suspect that your drinking water has the slightest chance of having dissolved poison chemicals, then the very best solution will be to get an RO water purifier or an NF water purifier.
+To be double sure during epedemics boil the RO water just before drinking.

 How to purify water in an emergency